 Property is determined to be an investment property when it is principally held to earn rental income or capital appreciation or both.
-It includes land, buildings, leasehold improvements, and paving which are not occupied substantially for use by the REIT.
-The REIT applies IAS 40 - Investment Property, and has chosen the fair value method of presenting its investment properties in the financial statements.
+It includes land, buildings and leasehold improvements which are not occupied substantially for use by the REIT.
+The REIT applies IAS 40 - Investment Property, and has chosen the fair value method of presenting its investment properties in the condensed consolidated interim financial statements.